gq5154/gq5154/README.md

 ### Hi, I'm Jorge, from Monterrey Mexico! 👋

-- I've been a programmer for 33 years, during that time I've learned several programming languages including: Basic, Cobol, Pascal, dBase III+, Clipper, C, PowerBuilder, JavaScript and C#.
+- I've been a programmer for 33 years, during that time I've learned several programming languages including: Basic, Cobol, Pascal, dBase III+, Clipper, C, PowerBuilder, JavaScript and C#, and even created my own language.

 - My strongest points are: C with 25 years of experience so far, and C# with 6 years of experience so far.